 - The edge of the serrated blade should be on the flesh.

-- Place your free hand on the remaining piece of meat to prevent any slippage.
+- Place your free hand on the remaining piece of meat to hold the meat firmly and prevent any slippage.

 - Turn on the knife, then slice the beef as desired by moving the blade.